0xumarkhatab/SlopeLeverage/README.md

 `

-having a look at the code you just pasted , you will know that we are using something called Chakra UI.
+having a look at the code you just pasted, you will know that we are using something called Chakra UI.

 So what chakra UI is ?